ManyamSanjayKumarReddy/Crop_Recommendation_System/README.md

-# Responsive Plants Website 🎍
+# Responsive Crop Recommendation System Website

-- Responsive Plants Website Using HTML, CSS and JavaScript.
+- Created Using HTML, CSS and JavaScript.
 - Contains animations when scrolling.
-- Includes a dark and light mode.
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.